trOnk12/rijksmusem/documentation/README.md

     <uses-permission android:name="android.permission.MODIFY_AUDIO_SETTINGS" />
     <uses-permission android:name="android.permission.BLUETOOTH" />
 ```
+There are three types of detectors as follows: ShakeDetector, VoiceDetector and InAppNotification

+## Shake enabled interactive ads.
+These ads, as the name suggests, detect the **shake** of the of phone and execute the selected action.

 ## Voice enabled interactive ads
 The speech detector uses the microphone to record the voice of the user and then sends this information to Google to